 Then, visit the dashboard to see all of your added links.

-This WordPress plugin is perfect if all you want to do is cloak, redirect, and track link clicks.
+This WordPress plugin is perfect if you want basic product boxes that cloak, redirect, and track link clicks.
 You can read more about it here.

 “How Do I Know If My Affiliate Link Is Working?”